BARRETTMEAG/Lucidum/4. Final_Project/Best_Tree/Final_Tree/README.md

 Final Tree Overview:

-- The absolute best tree is Treefile's Color_posterior_branch is a rooted colored tree that has the branch length values and is colored according to posterior values, this tree does not use cladogram.
+- The absolute best tree is Lucidum, this is a rooted tree with posterior values and colored according to organisms with and without lucidum.
--